The math problem that will help you with jet lag

 There’s an app for that.
 Download Entrain on your smart phone for free.

 And there are other things you can do that help with jet lag, too.
-Check out 9 tips from our Regions Hospital Sleep Health Center.
+Check out 9 tips from one of our sleep care experts at Methodist Hospital.